reikamoon/makeparties/README.md

 ## How It Works :tada:
 Allows users to create, edit, and delete events on the homepage.<br/>
-Users can give events names, descriptions, as well as add an image. <br/>
+Users can give events names, descriptions, as well as add an image! <br/>
 Users can RSVP by leaving their name and email address, and can remove RSVP anytime.<br/>

 ## Tutorial :pencil: